 Turn and sc in 2nd chain from hook.
 Sc around chain increasing one stitch at each end.

-2nd Round—Continue to sc around in back loops only.
+2nd Round—Continue to sc around in front loops only.

 3rd Round—Continue to sc around.